jkopz/airbnb_munich/README.md

 # airbnb_munich
- Summary information and metrics for listings in Munich
+ Summary information and metrics for listings in Munich.